 Missouri vital records

-The Missouri's Department of Health & Senior Services keep vital documents to support the State.
-They are not accessible to the general public , but instead, copies are made available to specific organizations or individuals in order to guard against identity theft, prevent fraud and protect their integrity.
-Only those who have an "direct and tangible stake" in the record are able to get a certified copy of the vital records in Missouri.
+Missouri's Department of Health & Senior Services keeps vital documents supporting the state.
+They are not accessible to the general public.
+Still, instead, copies are made available to specific organizations or individuals to guard against identity theft, prevent fraud and protect their integrity.
+Only those who have a "direct and tangible stake" in the record can get a certified copy of the vital records in Missouri.

 What is the information needed for requesting the vital record?

-- Name of individual whose record you're looking for including maiden names
+- Name of the individual whose record you're looking for, including maiden names

 - You are interested in getting the essential document